 Get help with money worries

 The most important thing if you’re having money worries is, don’t keep it to yourself.
-If you find yourself in financial difficulty with your MBNA credit card, please contact us to discuss your options.
+If you find yourself in financial difficulty with your MBNA credit card or loan, please contact us to discuss your options.

 Fees and charges